0awful/literate-dodge-the-creeps-rust/src/rust/literate/code-the-player.md

 As you may remember we opted to set the base value on the player struct.
 We didn't have to do it, but we chose to.
 Here is where we first get the benefits from choosing to do this. `self.base` is a reference to the properties of the godot node.
 We use it to modify the position of that godot node.
 If you need to change something in the engine, you'll often do that through `self.base`.
 Additionally we use `self.screen_size` in this case.
 This is a reference to the property on the `player` struct.
 Anything you add to the struct you can get from `self.{property}`.
 You'll see how more shortly.

 ## The `real` type
 The `real` type is a godot floating point number.
 Is is f32 or f64?
 Yes.
 Here's the [official real docs](https://godot-rust.github.io/docs/gdext/master/godot/prelude/type.real.html).
 You can choose to make it f64.
 But in general you ignore the underlying floating point type and convert your `float`s into `real`s.
 Here we do it by using `real::from_f64(delta)`.
-Where `delta` is the `process(delta)` value or the time between two frames.
-Its more complicated than that in reality, but you don't need to know how or why.
+Where `delta` is the `process(delta)` value or the time between two frames. `delta` more complicated than that in reality, but you don't need to know how or why at this time.
+If you're curious check out [Understanding Delta at KidsCanCode](https://kidscancode.org/godot_recipes/4.x/basics/understanding_delta/index.html) and [this video from Jonas Tyroller](https://www.youtube.com/watch?v=yGhfUcPjXuE) for even more depth.

 # Initializing the player node
 Okay so we can move the player with that code, but where does it go?
-If you did the required reading of the [[Rust Hello World Tutorial]](https://godot-rust.github.io/book/intro/hello-world.html) you probably already know.
+If you did the required reading of the [Rust Hello World Tutorial](https://godot-rust.github.io/book/intro/hello-world.html) you probably already know.
 But if you don't that's fine too.

 Our player.rs file has the following loose structure.
 ###### file:../src/player.rs